The 19th century saw terraced houses introduced to Australia, and most were found built in inner-city suburbs, mainly in Sydney and Melbourne.

 Some of Australia’s oldest terraced homes are in Sydney and you will find a number in Glebe.

-For your chance to own your very own terraced home and be part of the historical suburb of Glebe, purchase your tickets in the latest Mater Prize Home lottery No. 269 today.
+For your chance to win a house and be part of the historical suburb of Glebe, purchase your tickets in the latest Mater Prize Home lottery No. 269 today.